camunda-community-hub/camunda-dmn-tester/README.md

 > **Niall Deehan** Developer Relations Camunda

 ## Version
-I work at a redesign at the moment and published it > Version `> 0.15.*`.
+I work at a redesign at the moment and published it > Version `> 0.16.1`.

-Not all features are ready in the UI (mostly the test cases).
+All features are ready (but you never know;).
-So if you need them stay on `0.14.0`.
+So if you want the better tested version -  stay on `0.14.0`.

 ## Usage
 I wrote two blog article that explains how you can use it: